nicolas-raoul/filesystem-monkey/README.md

 Usage:
 ```
-filesystem-monkey.exe path/to/folder
+filesystem-monkey.exe path\to\folder
 ````

-Or just `filesystem-monkey.exe` to create files/folders in the current directory.
+Or just `filesystem-monkey.exe` to perform filesystem monkey testing in the current directory.